First of all, what in the world is autophagy? The word itself is of Greek origin and means “self-eating.”

 What does autophagy do?

 Believe it or not, autophagy is an essential part of muscle plasticity from exercise.
 It’s also essential for maintaining homeostasis (equilibrium) in our cells.
-Here’s a list of many of the things autophagy does:
+Here’s a list of many of the things it does:

 - Maintenance of amino acid pool during starvation